 Anticoagulation is usually necessary before cardioversion.

-Long-term oral anticoagulation to prevent stroke is required for patients with risk factors for thromboembolism; aspirin is used for those with no risk factors.
+Long-term oral anticoagulation to prevent stroke is required for patients with risk factors for thromboembolism.

-January CT, Wann S, Alpert JS, et al: 2014 ACC/AHA/HRS Guideline for the management of patients with atrial fibrillation: a report of the American College of Cardiology/American Heart Association Task Force of Practice Guidelines and the Heart Rhythm Society.
+January CT, Wann LS, Alpert JS, et al: 2014 ACC/AHA/HRS Guideline for the management of patients with atrial fibrillation: a report of the American College of Cardiology/American Heart Association Task Force of Practice Guidelines and the Heart Rhythm Society.
 Circulation130:2071-2104, 2014.